PRIVATE DOG

 You should be able to take your dog home the same day and they often make a full recovery in a week if not less.

-Since spay/neuter is currently the most effective birth control method for dogs and cats, there are typically free and low cost options available to the public no matter where you adopted your pet from, be it breeder, rescue, or a re-homing situation.
+There are typically free and low-cost options available to the public no matter where you adopted your pet from, be it breeder, rescue, or a re-homing situation.

 Live in Los Angeles?
 You can get more information at http://www.laanimalservices.com/general-information/spay-neuter/.
 If you’re not located in Los Angeles, contact your local animal shelter for options available near you.